top of page

 • People simply aren't interested in regular health check ups, and the long waiting times discourage them from attending the clinics for health check ups.

-• 80% of the population has lived in maclovio since they were born and about 20% have migrated.
+• 80% of the population has lived in Maclovio Rojas since they were born and about 20% have migrated.

 • The kids take the most advantage of fish, adults are asking about the english classes as well